Vivek-04022001/documentation/plone.app.dexterity/advanced/catalog-indexing-strategies.md

 ```

 Catalog indexes and metadata can be installed with the `catalog.xml` GenericSetup import step.
-It is useful to look at the one in Plone, located at {file}`parts/omelette/Products/CMFPlone/profiles/default/catalog.xml`.
+It's useful to look at the one in Plone, located at {file}`parts/omelette/Products/CMFPlone/profiles/default/catalog.xml`.

 As an example, let's index the `track` property of a `Session` in the catalog, and add a metadata column for this property as well.
 In {file}`profiles/default/catalog.xml`, we have the following code.